-Ship ping Pap ber то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des scription Weight 1 cylinder RQ ("RQ" means that UN1076 2.3, Poison, Hazard, Zone A Phosgene, 25 lbs this is a reportable quantity.)
-(UN1076 Identifica Number Column Hazardo Table. ation from Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.
-2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
-This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the Department of Transportation.
-Shipper: Per: Date: DEF Corporation Smith October 15, 2003 Carrier: Per: Date: Safety First nstructions: th 1-800-555-5 555 Emergency Contact, Figure 9.6
+Shipping Paper TO: ABC Corp.
+88 Valley Street Anywhere VA FROM: DEF Corp.
+55 Mountain St Nowhere CO Page 1 of 1 Quantity НМ Description Weight 1 cylinder RQ ("RQ" means that this is a reportable quantity.)
+Phosgene, 2.3, UN1076 Poison, Inhalation Hazard, Zone A (Phosgene is the proper shipping name from Column 2 of the Hazardous Materials Table.)
+(2.3 is the Hazard Class from Column 3 of the Hazardous Materials Table.)
+(Un1076 is the Identification Number from Column 4 of the Hazardous materals Table.)
+25 lbs 25 lbs

+This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation according to the applicable regulations of the United States Department of Transportation.

+Shipper: DEF Corp.
+Carrier: Safety

+Per: Smith Per: First

+Date: October 15.
+Date: